 What you’ll learn in this Dreamweaver Tutorial:

-This tutorial provides you with a foundation for working with Adobe Dreamweaver tag hierarchy.
+This tutorial provides you with a foundation for working with Adobe Dreamweaver tag structure and attributes.
 It is the first lesson in the Adobe Dreamweaver CS5 Digital Classroom book.
 For more Adobe Dreamweaver training options, visit AGI’s Dreamweaver Classes.

 These tutorials are created by Jennifer Smith and the team of expert instructors at American Graphics Institute.